Equal-area method for scalar conservation laws: Numerical results

 We have programmed our equal--area method in \emph{Mathematica }\cite{mathematica} and first compared the results with the basic Godunov method (which we have also implemented in \emph{Mathematica}).
 Further we have compared our method to an advanced Godunov method, which is a basis of the widely-used software package \emph{Clawpack} \cite{claw}.
 Finally, we have made a comparison to the very recent software package \emph{Particleclaw} \cite{particle}, which uses a Langrangean particle method and some information on the characteristics.
 Both software packages are freely available on the web.

 The results of these tests are very good.
 Our algorithm performs favorably both in terms of time efficiency and accuracy.
-The solutions agreed and ours turned out to be even more accurate.
 Figure \ref{fig:claw2} contains graphs of the solution obtained by our method and both above mentioned software packages for the initial condition